Laurier Macdonald High School: Publications

 The school regularly published several newspapers and magazines until they were all discontinued over the past several years.
 OPUS, a quarterly school newspaper, won the Montreal Gazettes award for excellence in student journalism several times during the 1990s.
 Circulation peaked at over 5000 copies when the newspaper was distributed not only to students at Laurier Macdonald but also to those at its feeder schools in Saint-Léonard, Anjou and Pointe-aux-Trembles.
 Other publications included: Inkblot (student artwork), the Laureate (student creative writing and poetry), Mediascape (student photography) and Wrap-Up, a daily school newsletter.

 The Communication Arts department at Laurier Macdonald has become especially renowned over the past several years for its innovative curriculum.
 Students have published award-winning books on the Canadian immigrant experience which have received praise both at home and abroad.

 Laurier Macdonald RadioClub

 Radio Laurier Macdonald began regular broadcasts in May 2006.
 The station broadcasts throughout the campus via carrier current on 560 AM.

 Radio RUNTS existed in the old Laurier Macdonald on Metropolitan.
 It was a 15-minute radio show that was broadcast over the intercom system once every 2 weeks at the end of the last period on Friday afternoons.
 When the move was made to new building, it became a lunchtime broadcast in the cafeteria.

-In 2007 it was re-opened by former students; Gino Gentile, Michele Infante and Giuseppe Baldino until their graduating year of 2008.
-Unfortunately, the lack of funds and neglect of equipment caused it to forgotten and left behind ever since.